 Another company we recently partnered with was Bisou Natural.
 They sell all natural bamboo activated charcoal air freshener bean bags.
 When they initially reached out to Scot and I, we once again looked into their product and what they stood for.
 Could we benefit from this product?
 Absolutely!
 Did we love that it was all natural and toxin-free?
 100%!
 BUT we don’t want to accept a product unless it will be making a greater impact on this planet.
 Bisou Natural plants a tree for every single air freshener bag purchased.
 Guys.
 That is so amazing and commendable.

-Let’s get back to my original thoughts on ‘what kind of influencer do YOU want to be’!
+Let’s get back to our original thoughts on ‘What kind of influencer do YOU want to be’!
 These companies we have worked with are making a difference, therefore we feel 100% about sharing these products and companies because then we are contributing to making a larger positive impact.
 Money is always the icing on the cake when it comes to financially supporting your family, but I urge you to look at the bigger picture of what we’re dealing with here.
-You have the opportunity to make a DIFFERENCE, and that difference can change the world.
+Shift your media kits to reflect that need and desire.
+Put your heart before the product and paycheck if it isn’t going to be fulfilling.
+You have the opportunity to make a DIFFERENCE, and that difference CAN change the world.
 Next time you partner with a brand, make sure your values align and you are 100% CONFIDENT in promoting that product/brand.

 Ask yourself what kind of influencer you want to be!
 Don’t stray away from your values and morals for money.
 Trust me, you’ll feel emptier than you did to begin with.